Premium Funding

 At Christ Church our vision statement stresses our commitment to nurturing the talents, widening the horizons and developing the skills of all children, so they have a firm foundation for individual growth.
 We place a high priority on closing the gap between our children on Pupil Premium and their non-Pupil Premium peers.

-Pupil Premium Report 2021-2024 (2021/22)
+Pupil Premium Impact Report 2023 - 2024

-Pupil Premium Report and Impact 2020-2021
+Pupil Premium Impact Report 2020-2021

 Sports Premium